Benchmarking and Assessing Your S&OP/IBP Strength

 Institute of Business Forecasting & Planning

-Eric is a predictive analytics and business planning innovator, author, teacher and speaker.
-As Director of Thought Leadership at IBF, he brings over 20 years of experience, previously leading demand planning at Escalade Sports, Berry Plastics, and Tempur Sealy.
-Eric is an IBF Advanced Certified Professional Forecaster (ACPF) and received IBF’s Excellence in Business Forecasting & Planning award in 2016.
-He is a frequent speaker and panelist who has published extensively in The Journal of Business Forecasting and APICS Magazine.
-Eric is also the author of Cultural Cycles, Predictive Analytics for Business Forecasting & Planning, and Practical Guide to Sales & Operations Planning (S&OP/ IBP).
+Eric Wilson is Director of Thought Leadership at the Institute of Business Forecasting & Planning, bringing over 20 years of experience in demand planning and predictive analytics.
+He previously led forecasting at Escalade Sports, Berry Plastics, and Tempur Sealy.
+Eric is an IBF Advanced Certified Professional Forecaster (ACPF) and recipient of IBF’s Excellence in Business Forecasting & Planning Award.
+He is a frequent speaker, published author, and contributor to The Journal of Business Forecasting.